Andy Burnham: National Care Service proposal

-In June 2009, Burnham was again promoted, becoming Secretary of State for Health.
-He held the post until the Labour government resigned following the 2010 general election.

-In July 2009, a month after he became health secretary, Burnham launched an independent inquiry chaired by the QC Robert Francis into unusually high mortality rates at Stafford Hospital.
-The inquiry found systematic failures at the hospital, and was critical of care provided by the Mid Staffordshire NHS Foundation Trust.
-A wider public inquiry, also led by Robert Francis, was launched in 2010 by his successor as health secretary, Andrew Lansley.
-It found serious failings at the hospital but concluded it would be "misleading" to link those failings to a particular number of deaths.
-After leaving office, reports claimed that Burnham and his predecessor as health secretary, Alan Johnson, had rejected 81 requests for an inquiry sitting in public to examine the high rate of deaths at Stafford hospital.
-According to The Daily Telegraph, after initial concerns were raised about links between mortality rates and standards of care in 2005, there were up to 2,800 more deaths than expected across 14 NHS trusts highlighted as having unusually high death rates.
-However, these figures for deaths were discredited.
-A report, the Keogh Review, following an investigation into the 14 NHS trusts by Bruce Keogh, described the use of such statistical measures as "clinically meaningless and academically reckless".

-As health secretary, Burnham proposed the creation of a National Care Service, which would introduce a publicly funded system of social care free at the point of use along the same lines of the National Health Service.
-In July 2009, the Department of Health released its green paper Shaping the Future of Care Together, which proposed a National Care Service "on par with the NHS".
-This was followed by a public consultation in September called the "Big Care Debate", which was promoted by Prime Minister Gordon Brown as a "crucial national debate".
-The consultation found a public desire for social care reform and explored different ways to introduce the NCS.
-The government decided to introduce the NCS gradually and in different stages, with the first stage beginning with the Personal Care at Home Act 2010, which was passed in April 2010.
-Burnham formally launched the NCS a month earlier, giving all elderly and disabled people free social care.
-The second stage was planned to begin from 2014 and would extend free social care to people who were in residential care for more than two years.
-A third and final stage would fully introduce the NCS, giving all adults free social care after 2015.
-However, after Labour's defeat in the 2010 general election, the Conservative and Liberal Democrat coalition of David Cameron and Nick Clegg scrapped the NCS with the Personal Care at Home Act 2010 later being repealed.
+As Health Secretary, Burnham pioneered the creation of a National Care Service (NCS), aiming to introduce a publicly funded social care system free at the point of use, mirrored on the National Health Service.
+In July 2009, the Department of Health published its green paper, Shaping the Future of Care Together, which proposed an NCS "on par with the NHS."
+This was followed in September by a public consultation dubbed the "Big Care Debate", which Gordon Brown promoted as a "crucial national debate".

+The consultation confirmed strong public appetite for social care reform, leading the government to opt for a phased rollout.
+The first stage began with the Personal Care at Home Act 2010, passed in April 2010.
+Burnham had formally launched the NCS a month earlier, granting all elderly and disabled people free social care.
+The second stage, scheduled for 2014, was designed to extend free social care to individuals in residential care for more than two years, with a third and final stage fully introducing free social care for all adults after 2015.
+However, following Labour's defeat in the 2010 general election, the Conservative-Liberal Democrat coalition led by David Cameron and Nick Clegg scrapped the initiative, and the Personal Care at Home Act 2010 was subsequently repealed.